ubuntu/ubuntu-desktop-documentation/docs/how-to/record-the-screen.md

     sudo apt install gstreamer1.0-plugins-bad
     ```

-By default, screen recording uses the WebM format, which isn't accelerated.
-After enabling hardware acceleration, the video files are saved in the MP4 format.

 :::{note}
-Certain hardware platforms don't support VA-API.
-Screen recording will always rely on the CPU even after installing the extra packages.
+Certain GPU models and drivers don't support VA-API.
+With these, screen recording will still rely on the CPU even after installing the extra packages.
 :::